 •Supporting the transfer of learning to contexts beyond the classroom.

 Moral Forum participants collaborate and compete in teams of two.
 Each team works out both sides of a controversial “moral” resolution.
-As teams conduct research and write position statements, all are required to attend a five-part lecture series in preparation for two required preliminary debate rounds taking place in October.
+As teams conduct research and write position statements, all are required to attend an eight-part lecture series in preparation for two required preliminary debate rounds taking place in November.